-Note: The initial Replication job after reconnecting the relationship will complete a full tree scan in the Replication directories on both sides to ensure the target is brought up to sync.
+Note: If you are running Qumulo Core 2.12.4 or below, the initial Replication job after reconnecting the relationship will complete a full tree scan in the Replication directories on both sides to ensure the target is brought up to sync.
+If you are running 2.12.5 and above, the initial Replication job after reconnecting the relationship will bring both sides up to sync without doing a full tree scan.
 Files that have been replicated successfully and haven’t changed since the original Replication will not be re-sent.

 Failback: Re-Enable with Reversed Sync

 If you wish to retain any writes made to your secondary cluster during the failover, you can temporarily reverse the Replication Relationship.
 This action is initiated on the target cluster and will result in the previous target directory becoming the new source, and the previous source directory becoming the new target.
-After reversal completes, blackout windows will be reset and the relationship will remain disconnected, where Replication will not resume.
-To resume Replication after reversal, configure blackout windows from the new source cluster and reconnect the relationship from the new target cluster.
+After reversal completes, the relationship will remain disconnected, where Replication will not resume.
+To resume Replication after reversal, reconnect the relationship from the new target cluster.
 Keep in mind that any changes on the primary (new target) that were made after the last successful Replication will be overwritten.